suntime0/rendez-vous/readme.txt

 nothing particular

 == Changelog ==

+= 1.4.2 =
+* Fixes an issue when using BuddyPress member types to filter the who tab.

 = 1.4.1 =
 * Fixes an error that appeared in 1.4.0 when the plugin is activated while the BuddyPress notifications component is not active.